-- satisfy itself that an appropriate framework exists for relevant information to be reported by management to the Board; - k) wherever required, challenging management and holding it to account; - satisfy itself that the entity's remuneration polices are aligned with the entity's purpose, values, strategic objectives and risk appetite; and - monitor the effectiveness of the Company's governance practices.
+- j) satisfy itself that an appropriate framework exists for relevant information to be reported by management to the Board; - k) wherever required, challenging management and holding it to account; - satisfy itself that the entity's remuneration polices are aligned with the entity's purpose, values, strategic objectives and risk appetite; and - m) monitor the effectiveness of the Company's governance practices.

 The Board delegates specific responsibilities to various Board Committees.
-For the 2020 Financial Year, the Board utilised the following Committees:
+For the 2022 Financial Year, the Board utilised the following Committees:

-- an Audit and Risk Committee, currently chaired by independent Director Ross Walker, which amongst other things is responsible for overseeing the external and internal auditing functions of the Company's activities; and - a Human Resources and Remuneration Committee, during FY2020 chaired by Stewart Butel (up to his resignation as a Director on 31 January 2020) and thereafter by Allan Brackin (up to his resignation as a Director on 30 June 2020) and from 1 July 2020 by independent Director Stephen Baldwin, which is responsible for making recommendations to the Board on remuneration packages for executives, senior managers, Non-executive Directors and overseeing the Human Resources policies of the Company.
+- an Audit and Risk Committee (ARC), currently chaired by independent Director Ross Walker, which amongst other things is responsible for overseeing the external and internal auditing functions of the Company's activities; and - a Human Resources and Remuneration Committee (HRRC), during FY2022 was chaired by independent Director Paul Scurrah.
+The HRRC is responsible for making recommendations to the Board on remuneration packages for executives, senior managers, Non-Executive Directors and overseeing the Human Resources policies of the Company. - The duties of the Nominations Committee are currently being carried out by the entire Board and as such separate meetings for the Nominations Committee did not occur during the 2022 Financial Year.

-The duties of the Nominations Committee are currently being carried out by the entire Board and as such separate meetings for the Nominations Committee did not occur during the 2020 Financial Year.
 The Charter of each of the above listed Committees can be found on the Company's website here.
-The Charters of each of the above listed Committees were first adopted by the Board on 11 April 2008 and are reviewed periodically to ensure they are operating effectively and in the best interests of the Company.
-The Charters were last reviewed by the Board on 21 August 2020.
+The Charters of each of the above listed Committees were first adopted by the Board on 11 April 2008 and were last reviewed, updated, and approved by the Board on 26 August 2022.
 Timetables for Board and Committee meetings are agreed by the Board annually in advance.